 Harwood was honoured as Knight (Chevalier) of the Ordre des Arts et des Lettres in 1996 and became Commander of the Order of the British Empire in 1999 and was knighted in 2010.
 He has held the presidency of the English PEN Club from 1989 to 1993, was chair of the Royal Society of Literature from 2001 to 2004, and is president of the Royal Literary Fund since 2005.
 In 2007 he was made an honorary fellow of the Central School for Speech and Drama and in 2014 received the National Jewish Theatre Foundation Lifetime Achievement Award.
 An authorized biography, Speak Well of Me, by W. Sydney Robinson, was published in 2017 (Oberon Books).

 —.
 Plays 2 : Taking Sides, Poison Pen, Tramway Road, the Ordeal of Gilbert Pinfold, After the Lions and the Guests.
-Faber & Faber, 1995.
+London: Faber and Faber, 1995.